tgalopin-archive/LegGoogleChartsBundle/Resources/doc/05 - Avanced usage.md

 ## Create your own chart driver

 LegGoogleChartsBundle provides by default some drivers that are used to translate files in charts.
-There is in the core three drivers:
+There is three drivers in the core:

 - `PhpFileDriver` that understand PHP
 - `XmlFileDriver` that understand XML
 - `YmlFileDriver` that understand YAML

-You may need/want to use another format: you can do that very easily.
+You may need/want to use another format: don't worry, it's very easy.

 All the LegGoogleChartsBundle drivers are stored in the directory `Drivers` and are loaded by the `ChartsDriversCompilerPass`.
 So there are all services with the